jymcheong/ETW-tutorialSet/ETW Helper Class/ParentSpoof/README.md

 >You should also notice that the true PPID for consent.exe is the same as powershell or any process that you UAC elevate to run.

+### Two ETW Providers

 ![](etwWatcherClass.png)

-### Two ETW Providers
 - There are two different ETW providers: MSNT_SystemTrace vs Microsoft-Windows-Kernel-Process
 - The former has CommandLine attribute, similar to what you have seen in ProcessStart example
 - The latter doesn't have CommandLine but has true PPID

-Drill into PayloadNames & notice no CommandLine
+Drill into PayloadNames & notice no CommandLine...
 ![](noCommandLine.png)

->To report a complete picture, you end up needing two ETW providers!
+>To report a complete picture of parent spoofing, you will need two ETW providers!

 ## References